Close The Door on Inefficiency

 Results and Benefits

 Financially, although doored cases were more expensive upfront, the plant redesign and reduced refrigeration capacity helped to offset some of the CAPEX increase.
 The substantial energy savings offered by reduction in refrigeration duty and increase in evaporation temperature easily offset the increased capital cost.
 This resulted in a return on investment of less than 12 months.
+The Total Cost of Ownership (TCO) savings over an 8-year period amounted to £183,000 per store.
 If this was extrapolated across the planned new stores and refits over the next 3 years Energy savings would total £41 million, accompanied by TCO savings of £39 million.
-Moreover, the adoption of doored display cases allowed the client to make substantial environmental contributions.
+Moreover, the adoption of doored display cases allowed ALDI to make substantial environmental contributions.
 Each store using these cases saved 322 tonnes of CO2 emissions over an 8-year period, equivalent to planting nearly 2,000 trees.
 With plans to complete over 200 installations in the next 3 years, it was projected these would save 66,666 tonnes of CO2, equivalent to planting over 400,000 trees.

 In addition, there was a few additional benefits established by using doored cabinets.
 Firstly, as the evaporators are moved to the base of the cabinets this creates a narrower footprint case and allows for wider aisles in the store.
 Secondly the reduction in old air spillage from the cases led to a significant improvement of store temperatures.

-By implementing doors on chilled display cases with the assistance of WAVE the leading food retailer successfully closed the door on inefficiency and achieved remarkable sustainability benefits.
-The reduction in energy consumption, plant redesign, and environmental improvements demonstrated the client’s commitment to innovation and aligning with their ESG goals.
-The client is now looking at proving further energy efficiency improvements through the refrigeration cabinets along with other areas of the system.
+By implementing doors on chilled display cases with the assistance of WAVE, ALDI successfully closed the door on inefficiency and achieved remarkable sustainability benefits.
+The reduction in energy consumption, plant redesign, and environmental improvements demonstrated ALDI’s commitment to innovation and aligning with their ESG goals.

 Key takeaways from project are:-